UPHL-BioNGS/Cecret/paper/paper.md

 ## Validation and Benchmarking

 Consensus sequences for 21 amplicon sequencing samples (15 SARS-CoV-2, 6 Measles) generated by CECRET (version 3.72.26090) and nf-core/viralrecon (version 2.6.0) were aligned to a common reference genome to ensure positional consistency.
 Pairwise SNP differences were calculated by counting positions at which two sequences differed among unambiguous nucleotides (A, C, G, T), excluding positions containing ambiguous bases (N) or gaps in either sequence.
 The proportion of ambiguous bases (% Ns) was calculated as the fraction of N characters relative to the full genome length.
-Lineage concordance was assessed using Pangolin and Nexclade, with agreement defined as identical lineage assignments between workflows.
+Lineage concordance was assessed using Pangolin and Nextclade, with agreement defined as identical lineage assignments between workflows.

 ### Table 1.
-Selected results for Samples Run with CECRET and VIRAL RECON
+Selected results for Samples Run with CECRET and nf-core/viralrecon
 | Sample      | Category      |   Reads |   SNPs |   CECRET_N |   VR_N | Pango_C    | Pango_V    | Next_C      | Next_V      |
 |:------------|:--------------|--------:|-------:|-----------:|-------:|:-----------|:-----------|:------------|:------------|
 | SRR38049469 | Measles       |  621680 |      1 |       1.74 |   1.35 | -          | -          | D8          | D8          |